JuanBarriosPiaggio/Vexlo/README.md

 ```

 This will start:
-- PostgreSQL database on port 5432
+- MongoDB database on port 27017
 - Next.js application on port 3000

 ## Database Management